Customer Service Events and Community Engagement

 Playgrounds, skateparks and community exercise equipment

-The City's Rangers and Security team are running as normal, the only change is that we are no longer offering face-to-face customer service.
+The City's Rangers and Security team are running as normal.

 You can still reach our team over the phone here.

-All playgrounds, community exercise equipment and skateparks in the City of Bayswater are now closed.
+All playgrounds, community exercise equipment and skateparks in the City of Bayswater are now open.

 The City has waived rental payments for the next six months (1 April to 30 September) for community groups, clubs and organisations who lease City buildings.
 You do not need to apply for this, the changes will be automatically applied.
 Please contact firstname.lastname@example.org if you have any queries.

 Mental Health and Community Support

 The City’s COVID Advisory Committee recently recommended Council adopt a Financial Hardship Policy that recognises the financial stress facing vulnerable ratepayers and provides flexibility in the payment of rates and service charges.
 The policy is part of the City’s longer term strategy to assist ratepayers and debtors who experience financial hardship.
 Find out more.